99x-incubator/temporal-microservices/architecture.md

 Upon completion or compensation of the workflow, the API Gateway sends the result back to the Vue frontend.

-## Temporal Workflow with Circuit Breakers and Retry
+## Async Temporal Workflow with Retry

 ```mermaid
 sequenceDiagram